o3de/o3de.org/content/docs/userguide/game-build-types.md

+description: ' Learn about the available types of &ALYlong; builds and when to use them during development. '
+slug: game-build-types
+title: Game Build Types in &ALYlong;
+---
 # Game Build Types in Amazon Lumberyard<a name="game-build-types"></a>

 Amazon Lumberyard lets you create different types of game builds for each step in your development process: